how to improve cash flow with factoring

 • Interruptions to the customer buying cycle, such as economic recession or concerns

-• Introduction of new technologies, additional competitors or other changes to the marketplace
+• Introduction of new technologies, additional competitors, or other changes to the marketplace

 • Influx or depletion of numbers of potential customers in your target markets